martinfekete10/Tuneful/README.md

   <h3 align="center">Tuneful</h3>

   <p align="center">
-    Tuneful is a native macOS playback control app for Spotify and Apple Music which provides a convenient way to control your music from menu bar and optional mini player.
+    Tuneful is a native macOS playback control app for Spotify and Apple Music
     <br />
     <a href="https://tuneful.dev/">Website</a>
     ·